How Do I Know If I Am Facing A Drug Charge At The Federal Or State Level?

 Can I Be Released Awaiting Trial on Federal Drug Charge?

-The probation department and most of the federal courts will weigh in on that issue.
+The probation department and most federal courts will weigh in on that issue.
 They will look at your criminal history.
 They will talk to your family members.
 They will look at the particular crime that's involved.